Amorphous metal transformer

-An amorphous metal transformer (AMT) is a type of energy efficient transformer found on electric grids.
+An amorphous metal transformer (AMT) or amorphous core transformer is a type of energy efficient transformer found on electric grids.
 The magnetic core of this transformer is made with a ferromagnetic amorphous metal.

-The typical material (Metglas) is an alloy of iron with boron, silicon, and phosphorus in the form of thin (e.g. 25 μm) foils rapidly cooled from melt.
+The typical material (Metglas) is an alloy of iron with boron, silicon, and phosphorus in the form of thin (e.g. 15-25 μm) foil rapidly cooled from melt.
 These materials have high magnetic susceptibility, very low coercivity and high electrical resistance.

-The high resistance and thin foils lead to low losses by eddy currents when subjected to alternating magnetic fields.
-On the downside amorphous alloys have a lower saturation induction and often a higher magnetostriction compared to conventional crystalline iron-silicon electrical steel.
+The high resistance and thin foils lead to low eddy currents losses when subjected to alternating magnetic fields.
+On the downside amorphous alloys have a lower saturation induction and often a higher magnetostriction compared to conventional crystalline iron-silicon, grain oriented electrical steel.